Geometry of vector bundle extensions and applications to a generalised theta divisor: Tangent cones of a generalised theta divisor

-If $\psi$ does not fail too badly to be an embedding, we describe the degeneration of this locus geometrically as in $\S$\ref{osc}.\\ \\ Now recall that the tangent space $T_{E} \U$ to $\U$ at a smooth point $E$ is isomorphic to $H^{1}(X, \Endom(E))$.

-\begin{thm} (Generalised Riemann--Kempf singularity theorem) Let $E \in \U$ be a stable bundle with $h^{0}(X, E) = n \geq 1$.
-The projectivised tangent cone to $\Delta$ at $E$ is, set-theoretically, the union of the projective linear spans of the varieties

-over all sections $s$ of $E$. \end{thm} \textbf{Proof}\\ Let $A$, $S=\Spec(A)$, $M$ and $N$ be as above and write $m$ for the maximal ideal of the point $E$ in $A$.
-By Narasimhan--Seshadri \cite{NS1965}, Lemma 2.1 (ii), near $E$ the variety $\U$ looks like an analytic open set in $H^{1}(X, \Endom(E))$.
+\begin{thm}[Generalised Riemann--Kempf singularity] The projectivised tangent cone to $\Delta$ at $E$ is, set-theoretically, the union over all nonzero $s \in H^{0}(X, E)$ of the linear spans of $N(s) \subset \PP T_{E} \U$. \end{thm} \begin{proof} Let $A$, $S=\Spec(A)$, $M$ and $N$ be as above and write $\m$ for the maximal ideal of the point $E$ in $A$.
+By Narasimhan--Seshadri \cite[Lemma 2.1 (ii)]{NS1965}, near $E$ the variety $\U$ looks like an analytic open set in $H^{1}(X, \Endom(E))$.
 Thus we have flat structures on $\U$ at $E$ to all orders (see Kempf \cite{Kem1986}).

-By Theorem \ref{Lst}, the function $\det(\mu)$ belongs to $m^{n} \backslash m^{n+1}$.
-Therefore, the tangent cone in which we are interested is defined by

-where we regard this as a function on $T_{E} \U$ via the flat structure.
-We then notice, following Laszlo \cite{Las1991}, section II, that
+By Theorem \ref{Lst}, the function $\det(\mu)$ belongs to $\m^{n} \backslash \m^{n+1}$.
+Therefore, the tangent cone in which we are interested is defined by $\det(\mu) \modulo \m^{n+1}$, which we regard as a function $f_n$ on $T_{E} \U$ via the flat structure.
+We then notice, following Laszlo \cite[$\S$II]{Las1991}, that (for a compatible choice of flat structures of orders $1$ and $n$) we have

-so in fact we can just study $\mu \modulo m^2$.
-As in \cite{Las1991}, we will interpret this in terms of cup products.
+As in \cite{Las1991}, we will interpret $\mu \modulo \m^2$ in terms of cup products.

-Since $\mu|_E$ is zero, $\mu \modulo m^2$ is a matrix of elements of $m / m^2$.
+Since $\mu|_E$ is zero, $\mu \modulo \m^2$ is a matrix of elements of $\m / \m^2$.
 Therefore, we can contract it with an element $v$ of